 - Don't forget about the low income tax credit.
 Any Ohio resident whose income is $10,000 or less is allowed a credit equal to the amount of tax they would owe, which means they will not have to pay any tax.
 Eligible taxpayers must file in order to take the credit.

 - Don't forget about the federal earned income tax credit.
-Working individuals and families who earn modest incomes may be eligible for the earned income credit on their federal returns, which could result in a refund that these taxpayers might otherwise receive.
+Working individuals and families who earn modest incomes may be eligible for the earned income credit on their federal returns, which could result in a refund that these taxpayers might not otherwise receive.
 To find out the eligibility rules and how the credit works, see the EITC information page on the IRS Web site.

 Ohio Earned Income Credit.
 Taxpayers who qualify for the federal earned income tax credit (FEIC) may take an Ohio earned income credit equal to 10% of the taxpayer's FEIC with limitations.